-The first MH-60R completed its maiden flight in July 2001 and about 298 helicopters are currently in operation with the US Navy.
-The helicopters are equipped with a Sonobuoy launcher, forward looking infrared radar (FLIR), multi-mode radar, dipping sonar, integrated self-defence suite and four weapon stations to carry homing torpedoes and anti-ship missiles.
+The first MH-60R completed its maiden flight in July 2001 and more than 300 helicopters are currently in operation worldwide.
+The helicopters are equipped with a sonobuoy launcher, forward-looking infrared radar (FLIR), multi-mode radar, dipping sonar, integrated self-defence suite and four weapon stations to carry homing torpedoes and anti-ship missiles.

 The NH90 NFH, offered by NHIndustries, is an advanced ASW helicopter built by Thales.
 The helicopter is operated by the Italian Navy, French Navy, Royal Netherlands Navy, Norwegian Navy, and Belgian Navy.